-Motorola would go on to ride the Razr wave longer than it should have by painting versions in almost every color and introducing subsequent upgrades that added features and tweaked the profile.
-The company even carried the thin theme over to candy-bar (the Slvr) and slider handsets (the Rizr) while dropping vowels in the process.
-Finally, after the iPhone and Android hit their strides, Moto would change course and instead apply the Razr name to its flagship line of Android smartphones. such as the Droid Razr Maxx.
+Motorola would go on to ride the Razr wave longer than it should have -- it painted versions in almost every color and introduced subsequent upgrades that added features and tweaked the profile.
+The company even carried the thin theme over to candy-bar (the Slvr) and slider (the Rizr) handsets while dropping vowels in the process.

-Ten years later, the Razr V3 remains a striking example of industrial design and one of the defining phones of the past decade.
-Join us for a tour through the Razr V3's history.
+Even today, the Razr V3 remains a striking example of industrial design and one of the most defining phones ever.
+Join me for a tour through the Razr V3 and its history.

-Inside the V3 had midrange features for its time -- just about everything you needed, but it was far from one of the year's powerhouse handsets.
-Features included a VGA camera (without video recording), Bluetooth, MP3 file support, voice dialing, and a speakerphone.
-The display was quite sharp and call quality was good, even if the volume was too low.
+The V3 had just about every feature you needed at the time, but it was far from one of the year's powerhouse handsets.
+You got a VGA camera (without video recording, disappointingly), Bluetooth, MP3 file support, voice dialing and a speakerphone.

-By 2005, the Razr V3 arrived at more US carriers, and it landed in other countries.
-More versions came, as well.
-The V3c was for CDMA operators, while the V3i upped the camera resolution to 1.23-megapixels and added a microSD card slot.
+By 2005, the Razr V3 arrived at more US carriers and in other countries.
+The V3c was for CDMA operators like Verizon and Sprint and the V3i upped the camera resolution to 1.23-megapixels and added a microSD card slot.

 You knew the Razr trend was getting ridiculous when this bright gold Dolce & Gabbana version appeared.
 It came in a bright gold box and included several accessories like a D&G logo phone dangle and a signature leather pouch.
 And on the campy side, it said "Dolce & Gabbana" when your turned it on.
 You could also get a gold version without Dolce's stamp.